-As of June 30, 2001, the Company has \$58.4 million outstanding of its senior notes issued in July 1997 and due July 15, 2002 (the "July 2002 Notes").
-On March 30, 2001, the Company entered into an amendment to the related indenture governing the July 2002 Notes whereby the Company pledged to the Trustee of the July 2002 Notes substantially all of the Company's unencumbered assets and the stock of its subsidiaries.
-In consideration of this pledge, the indenture was further amended to provide for the release of the Company from certain covenant restrictions in the indenture, and specifically provided for the Company's ability to make distributions on its capital stock in an amount not to exceed the sum of (a) \$26 million, (b) the cash proceeds of any "permitted subordinated indebtedness", (c) the cash proceeds of the issuance of any "qualified capital stock", and (d) any distributions required in order for the Company to maintain its REIT status.
+As of September 30, 2001, the Company has \$58.0 million outstanding of its senior notes issued in July 1997 and due July 15, 2002 (the "July 2002 Notes").
+On March 30, 2001, the Company entered into an amendment to the related indenture governing the July 2002 Notes (the "Supplemental Indenture") whereby the Company pledged to the Trustee of the July 2002 Notes substantially all of the Company's unencumbered assets and the stock of its subsidiaries. consideration of this pledge, the indenture was further amended to provide for the release of the Company from certain covenant restrictions in the indenture, and specifically provided for the Company's ability to make distributions on its capital stock in an amount not to exceed the sum of (a) \$26 million, (b) the cash proceeds of any "permitted subordinated indebtedness", (c) the cash proceeds of the issuance of any "qualified capital stock", and (d) any distributions required in order for the Company to maintain its REIT status.
+Pursuant to its settlement with ACA (see Item 1 below), the Company is not permitted to make any further distributions on its capital stock pursuant to clause (a) above.
 In addition, the Company entered into a Purchase Agreement with holders of 50.1% of the July 2002 Notes which require the Company to purchase, and such holders to sell, their respective July 2002 Notes at various discounts based on a computation of the Company's available cash.
 The discounts provided for under the Purchase Agreement are as follows: by April 15, 2001, 10%; by July 15, 2001, 8%; by October 15, 2001, 6%; by January 15, 2002, 4%; by March 1, 2002, 2%; thereafter until maturity, 0%.
-Through June 30, 2001, the Company has retired \$38,885 of July 2002 Notes for \$35,185 in cash under the Purchase Agreement.
+Through September 30, 2001, the Company has retired \$39,281 of July 2002 Notes for \$35,549 in cash under the Purchase Agreement.